LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering: Dataset

 \paragraph{\liteval} \liteval is a benchmark dataset for examining metric performance on literary translation evaluation.
-It contains paragraph-level parallel data with verified high-quality human translations across four language pairs: German–English (\deen), English–German (\enDe), German–Chinese (\dezh), and English–Chinese (\enzh), comprising over \zr{2k paragraphs}.
+It contains paragraph-level parallel data with verified high-quality human translations across four language pairs: German–English (\deen), English–German (\enDe), German–Chinese (\dezh), and English–Chinese (\enzh), comprising over 2k paragraphs.
 The corpus includes outputs from 9 MT systems.
-Both human and MT translations are annotated with SOTA human evaluation scheme, Multidimensional Quality Metrics (MQM) \cite{freitag_2021_experts, lommel2014using}, allowing us to examine how metrics correlate with human judgments.
-This correlation is measured using \kendall and its variant \acceq \cite{deutsch-etal-2023-ties} with the official packages from WMT.
+Both human and MT translations are annotated with SOTA human evaluation scheme, Multidimensional Quality Metrics (MQM) \cite{freitag_2021_experts, lommel2014using}, allowing us to examine how metrics correlate with human judgments.\footnote{\zr{Our analysis uses the complete \liteval annotation dataset, created by four student evaluators with linguistics or translation study backgrounds.
+These evaluators are all native speakers of the target language.
+While \liteval also contains annotations from professional literary translators, this professional dataset is limited in size and covers only 3 language pairs.
+Therefore, we primarily use the student annotations for our correlation analysis and as our main human performance benchmark.}} This correlation is measured using \kendall and its variant \acceq \cite{deutsch-etal-2023-ties} with the official packages from WMT.
 The dataset includes human translations, enabling examination of metric \emph{adequacy}---how well metrics rank human translations above MT following \citet{zhang2024good}.
 We compare human translations against three cases: (1) the top 4 MT systems (\gptfo, \deepl, \gtran, \qwen2) as identified by \citet{zhang2024good} (top-level adequacy, the most challenging case); (2) all 9 MT systems (overall adequacy); and (3) all MT systems but top performers (low-level adequacy, the simplest case).

 \paragraph{\iyyer} \iyyer is a multilingual evaluation dataset containing source paragraphs from contemporary literature in English (En), German (De), French (Fr), Russian (Ru), Czech (Cs), and Japanese (Ja), with target translations in English, Japanese, and Polish (Pl).
 The dataset contains outputs from two MT systems: \gpttf under three prompting methods and \gtran.
 The dataset contains 540 direct pairwise preference annotations (1,080 source-target pairs).
 We compute the \acceq and \kendall of the metric against pairwise human preference judgments.
 The dataset also includes 180 human references for adequacy examination.